-Teacher Two: The Bible is the most important thing in the world to listen to.
-It's pretty amazing to think that God, who made the universe, has communicated with us!
-He doesn't talk out loud to us, but He does speak to us through His Word.
+Teacher One: The most important things our ears can hear are instructions from God!
+It's pretty amazing to think that the God of the universe has communicated with us through the Bible!
+God doesn't talk out loud to us, but He does speak to us through His Word.
 When the Bible speaks, God speaks!

-Teacher One: And when God speaks, we need to listen UP!
-This week, we're going to zone in on something in particular that He talks a lot about-wisdom, or being wise.
+Teacher Two: And when God speaks, we want to listen UP!
+This week, we're going to zone in on something in particular He talks a lot about-wisdom, or being wise.

-Teacher Two: Well, if we're going to hear about wisdom, we've gotta start with a man named Solomon.
+Teacher One: Well, if we're going to hear about wisdom, we've gotta start with a man named Solomon.
 He was the wisest man ever, and he wrote many wise sayings that are in the Bible.